Simpson's-in-the-Strand: After World War II

 Simpson's was also a popular venue for political dinners, being a favourite of the Western Goals Institute who held a major dinner there for the President of El Salvador, Alfredo Cristiani, and members of his cabinet, on 25 September 1989.
 The Traditional Britain Group were also patrons for their Annual Dinners, including that held on 8 February 2006, with the guest-of-honour being Simon Heffer.
 In 1994 Simpson's began serving breakfasts.
 A light menu was available, but the emphasis was on hearty traditional English breakfasts.
 The most substantial offering was "The Ten Deadly Sins", consisting of Cumberland sausage, scrambled egg, streaky and back bacon, black pudding, fried mushrooms, baked tomato, kidney, fried bread, bubble & squeak and baked beans.
-Simpson's was refurbished in 2017 and stopped serving breakfasts after it reopened.
+Simpson's was refurbished in 2017 and stopped serving breakfasts during this period.

 The Savoy Group was purchased in 1998 by a private equity house, Blackstone Group, and, after further changes of ownership, the Savoy Hotel and Simpson's were split off from the rest of the group in 2005 and are run by Fairmont Hotels and Resorts.

 Until 2020, Simpson's dinner specialty was aged Scottish beef on the bone, carved at guests' tables from antique silver-domed trolleys, a tradition that the restaurant maintained for over 150 years.
 Other signature dishes included potted shrimps, roast saddle of Welsh lamb and steak and kidney pie, accompanied by Yorkshire pudding.
-The restaurant closed in 2020; in 2023, the Savoy auctioned off Simpson's silver trolleys, grand pianos, fireplaces, chandeliers and other furnishings, and plans are afoot to re-open with a new chef.
+The restaurant closed in 2020, due to the COVID-19 pandemic.
+In 2023, the Savoy auctioned off Simpson's silver trolleys, grand pianos, fireplaces, chandeliers and other furnishings.

+In 2026, when King reopened the restaurant, he retrieved several restaurant fixtures at auction, including the fireplaces and their grates.
+The Grand Divan resumed serving breakfast, including the signature "Ten Deadly Sins".
+The reopening also marked the return of the domed trolleys and table side carving service.
+The Knight's Bar on the first floor has been replaced by Simpson's Bar, and the new Nellie's Tavern has been added.